-Did you know the most common travel scam in China is a tea scam?
-I traveled to Shanghai few years ago, but I found out only recently that I was involved in the Shanghai tea scam.
+Shanghai tea scam is the most common travel scam in China.
+When I visited Shanghai for the very first time, I have no idea I was involved in the Shanghai tea scam.

 His name was Anthony